-But, there are a couple of thing I wish I knew before my visit.
-One being the fact that the park does get flooded in monsoon season, there are lots of bugs and it’s HUGE.
+But, there are a couple of things I wish I knew before my visit.
+One is the fact that the park does get flooded in monsoon season, there are lots of bugs and it’s HUGE.

 Like, 270 acres huge and it’s hotter than hell and you’re could melt into a puddle huge.

 So, after visiting myself and making some mistakes, here are my top travel tips!

 1. The park is over 270 acres so leave lots of time to look around

 The one thing I underestimated was the size of the park and how spread out all of the highlights were.